eldoyle/PythonIntro/_episodes/09-numpy.md

 However, Python has some built in libraries that allow us to handle a data table much more easily.

 ## Libraries
 A library is a set of functions that you can import and use in your code.
-Typically, libraries contain functions that not all users would typically need.
+Usually, libraries contain functions that not all users will regularly need.
 Thus, there are many libraries available that are designed for specialized tasks.
 Tomorrow, you will begin working with the OpenCV library, which contains many functions that are useful for image processing.

 Today, we are going to use the library **numpy**, which contains many tools for analyzing data stored in a table (like a csv file!).